Private Dance Instruction

-- Focus only on the dances you want to learn
+- You will focus only on the dances you want to learn.

 - Nightclub dancing (freestyle)